Skip links

 April 28, 2021

-The American Parker probe comes to “touch” the Sun, or rather, temporarily dives (at perihelion) inside (the upper part) of the solar atmosphere (i.e. the solar corona), samples some particles, and measures its magnetic field for the first time.
-In reality, the communication of the
+The American Parker probe “touches” the Sun, or rather, temporarily dives (at perihelion) into the upper part of the solar atmosphere (i.e., the solar corona), samples particles, and measures its magnetic field for the first time.
+In reality, the transit will only be reported in

 April 28, 2021